Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Numerical Experiments

-In Figure \ref{fig:order_param_gam_ptone}, we plot the order parameters of the networks and LCCs of both the BA and WS networks.
-After applying our thresholding algorithm (see Algorithm \ref{algo}), we see in Figures \ref{fig:order_param_gam_ptone}(e,f) that the order-parameter magnitude $r_{p}(t)$ oscillates less around the mean than in Figures \ref{fig:order_param_gam_ptone}(a,b).
-By comparing the real parts of the phases of the order parameter in Figures \ref{fig:order_param_gam_ptone}(c,g), we see that the LCC of the BA network has stronger {frequency} locking than the original network.
+In Figure \ref{fig:order_param_gam_ptone}, we plot the order parameters for both the original networks and the associated LCCs (of ${\bf A}^{(\text{md})}$) of the BA and WS networks.
+We see in Figures \ref{fig:order_param_gam_ptone}(e,f) (which we obtain after applying the thresholding from Algorithm 1) that the order-parameter magnitude $r_{p}(t)$ oscillates less around the mean than in Figures \ref{fig:order_param_gam_ptone}(a,b).
+By comparing the real parts of the phases of the order parameters in Figures \ref{fig:order_param_gam_ptone}(c,g), we see that the LCC of the BA network has stronger frequency locking than the original network.
 By contrast, given that the original WS network is almost fully phase locked, its LCC only exhibits a little bit more phase locking [see Figures \ref{fig:order_param_gam_ptone}(d,h)].